 Bacteria’s defenses against bacteriophages and antibiotics

-The war between bacteria and bacteriophages has resulted in both organisms to develop and adopt a unique set of mechanisms to help both species in their battle against each other.
+The war between bacteria and bacteriophages has resulted in both organisms developing and adopt a unique set of mechanisms to help both species in their battle against each other.
 The main forms of defenses against phages are: preventing phage adsorption, preventing phage DNA entry, restriction-modification systems, CRISPR-Cas system, and abortive infection system.
 Specifically, the CRISPR-Cas system allows the bacteria to make alterations and develop a resistance towards their specific bacteriophage predator, resulting in the phage no longer seeing that bacteria as their target.
 However, such an alternation comes at the price, one which leads to the loss of the biofilm the bacterium coated around itself.

 The biofilm is a commonly used defensive coat that bacteria have developed in order to protect themselves.
 The defenses range from; nutrients scarcity, osmolarity, altered pH, mechanical and shear forces.
 It also protects a bacterium from being targeted by antibiotics, blocking their access to the bacterium.